dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/decodable-setup.md

 ## Connecting to Decodable with **dbt-decodable**
+Do the following steps to connect to Decodable with dbt.

+### Prerequisites
+In order to properly connect to Decodable, you must have the Decodable CLI installed and have used it to login to Decodable at least once.
+See <a href="https://docs.decodable.co/docs/setup#install-the-cli-command-line-interface">Install the Decodable CLI</a> for more information.

+### Steps
 To connect to Decodable with dbt, you'll need to add a Decodable profile to your `profiles.yml` file.
 A Decodable profile has the following fields.

 <File name='~/.dbt/profiles.yml'>